Leicester: Governance

 On 5 May 2011, the directly elected Mayor of Leicester role came into effect after the inaugural election.
-This post exists in addition to that of Lord Mayor, which these days is a ceremonial post.
+This post exists in addition to that of Lord Mayor which goes back to the Middle Ages and is these days a ceremonial role.

 The first mayor of Leicester was a Norman knight, Peter fitz Roger ("Peter, son of Roger") in 1251.
-Following the restoration of city status this title was elevated to "Lord Mayor."
+Following the restoration of city status in 1919 this title was elevated to "Lord Mayor."
 In 1987 the first Asian Mayor of Leicester was indirectly elected by the councillors, Councillor Gordhan Parmar.
 After institution of a directly elected mayor in 2011 the Lord Mayor of Leicester still exists as a ceremonial role under Leicester City Council.

 On 1 April 1997, Leicester City Council became a unitary authority.
 Previously, local government had been a two-tier system: the city and county councils were responsible for different aspects of local-government services.
 That system is still in place in the rest of Leicestershire.
 Leicestershire County Council retained its headquarters at County Hall in Glenfield, just outside the city boundary but within the urban area.
-The administrative offices of Leicester City Council are in the centre of the city at 115 Charles Street, having moved from Welford Place.
+The administrative offices of Leicester City Council are in the centre of the city at City Hall in Charles Street, having moved from Welford Place.
 The 1970s council offices at Welford Place were declared unsafe in 2010 and demolished on 22 February 2015.
 In 2018 a newly built New Walk Centre was completed as a privately funded mix of offices, shops and flats, alongside tree-lined open spaces.
 Some services (particularly the police and the ambulance service) still cover the whole of the city and county, but for the most part the councils are independent.

 Leicester is divided into 21 electoral wards: Abbey, Aylestone, Beaumont Leys, Belgrave, Braunstone Park & Rowley Fields, Castle, Evington, Eyres Monsell, Fosse, Humberstone & Hamilton, Knighton, North Evington, Rushey Mead, Saffron, Spinney Hills, Stoneygate, Thurncourt, Troon, Westcotes, Western, and Wycliffe.